sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_15_Azure Sentinel.md

 1. Click on **Threat Management** > **Incidents**

 1. We can see that we have multiple Incidents at Medium severity lebel.

+    >Note it can take up to 5 minutes for the incident to come through.
+If after 5 minutes nothing has occured run the KQL rule from Task 5 in Logs to ensure the activity has come through.
+If it has not re-enable the JIT rule and delete it again.

 1. wait at least 5 minutes until the playbook is invoked. you can check the run status under **Configuration** > **Playbooks**